04 Oct Level UP: 4 Essential Tips on How To Prepare for Your Dream Career

-To create a good social media image, Lexy says, firstly, have a presence on social media even if it’s just Linkedin and be active!
-Talk about social issues and highlight your strengths on your social media pages.
+To create a good social media image, Lexy says, first, have a social media presence, even if it’s just LinkedIn, and be active!
+Discuss social issues and highlight your strengths on your social media pages.

-In today’s super competitive labor market, personal branding trumps “job experience”.
-Leverage social media to create your equity and become a thought leader in the area of your passion.
-A lot of companies are looking for subject-matter-experts and social media influencers because a majority of business transactions now happen via social media.
+In today’s super competitive labor market, personal branding trumps “job experience.”
+Leverage social media to create your equity and become a thought leader in your passion.
+Many companies are looking for subject-matter-experts and social media influencers because a majority of business transactions now happen via social media.

 Here’s a simple outline on how to create a personal brand on social media:

-- Identify two to three subjects you care about — you have to represent something.
+- Find two to three subjects that interest you — you have to represent something.

-- Start blogging or posting consistently on subjects of your choice.
-Don’t just focus on sharing your stuff, make out time to connect with others by reading, sharing, commenting on or liking their posts/tweets as well.
+- Start blogging or posting on subjects of your choice.
+Don’t just focus on sharing your stuff.
+Make time to connect with others by reading, sharing, commenting on, or liking their posts/tweets.

 - Be authentic.
-The reason you have to be you is that if you are simply putting on a show, the day the façade comes down, you’ll lose your audience.
+You have to be yourself because if you are putting on a show, the day the facade tumbles, you’ll lose your audience.

 Deal breakers in a prospective employee.

-We asked Marricke what his deal breaker in a prospective new hire is.
+We asked Marricke what his deal-breaker in a prospective recent hire is.

-Marricke: I always recruit someone who can demonstrate creativity and adaptability.
-Things change fast at work and so should you.
+Marricke: I always recruit someone who can show creativity and adaptability.
+Things change fast at work, and so should you.

-In the final analysis, “it’s not what you do but the impact you make on a day to day basis.
-Make each day count,” Lexy impresses.
+Finally, “it’s not what you do but the impact you make on a day-to-day basis.
+Make each day count,” Lexy buttressed.

-“Your career is what you are already wired for, refined and lived.
-It must never be what you do for money or for mummy or daddy,” Marricke concludes.
+“Your career is what you are designed for, refined, and lived.
+It must never be what you do for money or mummy or daddy,” Marricke concludes.

 Need help designing your career?
 Let’s talk about it.
 Schedule a strategy session here.